davidlattimore/wild/BENCHMARKING.md

 └─  481.09 Link
 ```

+If a benchmark has shown a significant increase in say CPU cycles or instructions, then it can be
+useful to check which phase or phases that increase has occurred in.
+You can get per-phase cycle and
+instruction counts by running with `--time=cycles,instructions`.
+To see the full list of counters,
+search `args.rs` for "branch-misses".

 ### Samply

 To look for hot functions and to check how the work distribution looks between threads, you can use